Call Back Request

 Using textiles in art therapy can be when you either use them as toys and puppets or if you have physical difficulties with using art suppliers due to motor skills, for example.
 Using textiles can also offer softness which can help to provide comfort for you.
 This can be a great way to express yourself whilst not worrying about physically having to use pen and paper.

-Drawing technique involves a patient using an item for easy mark marking.
+The drawing technique involves a patient using an item for easy mark marking.
 Supplies used in the drawing include charcoal, pastels, pens, pencils, crayons, and paper-based substrates.
 Most clients are conversant with drawing supplies and they can use them with very little frustration or instruction.
 This form of therapy does not require any drawing skills as it is not intended for producing artwork, but for helping the patient to explore their emotional aspects through creative art.

 Clay or other types of sculpting materials traditionally have been used by art therapists, It involves having the client sculpt or represent important figures of his/her life.
 They don't even have to look like people, the only representation of important figures.
 These representations reflect personalities, such as a large figure symbolizing an overbearing mother or father.
 The client also places the figures about each other, showing the therapist, symbolically, the relationships and patterns of interactions of each figure.
 This gives both the client and the therapist a better understanding of how each figure's structure and patterns have affected the client and perhaps contributed to a client's current issues and problems.